ChengHan16/Cs4high_4080E036/微算機原理與實習《109-2》/code.md

 // the loop function runs over and over again forever void loop() {
-  for(int i=26; i<30; i++)
+  // put your main code here, to run repeatedily: for(int i=26; i<30; i++)
     for(int j=0; j<3; j++)
     {